 Obviously if you parked near the end of a yellow line but didn’t know where it ended due to the absence of a “T” then you have a better chance than if you parked a fair way from the end of the yellow line and are appealing on a technicality.

-In June 2005 Westminster council announced that feeding a meter within their borough would no longer be a contravention.
+Westminster council announced many years ago that feeding a meter within their borough would no longer be a contravention.
 However the same does not necessarily apply to other boroughs and you will need to check carefully the conditions of use on the meter or pay & display machine to see if it is an offence in the location which you wish to park.

 You should also be aware that although meter feeding is no longer an offence in Westminster you are still only allowed to remain on a parking meter or pay and display bay for the maximum time allowed i.e. if you park on a meter with a maximum stay of two hours and you initially pay for 1 ½ hours you cannot subsequently insert money for a further one hour.

 Some local authorities now have alternative methods of paying for parking.
 For example credit card and more recently pay by phone.

 You are under an obligation to both “pay” and “display” – far safer to place the ticket, face up, on the dash board.
 However if you send in the ticket (keep a copy) you may be successful – particularly if the ticket adhesive has deteriorated.
 In any event the local authority does have discretion and it would be unfair to fine you if through no fault of your own the ticket came unstuck.

 Adjudicators can award costs to appellants or councils if either party acts “frivolously, vexaciously, or wholly unreasonably”.
 The award of costs is the exception rather than the rule.
 With very little indeed awarded each year.
 However, you should ask the adjudicator for costs if you think you have grounds.

 The question of the awarding of costs is addressed in Regulation 12 of The Road Traffic (Parking Adjudicators) (London) Regulations 1993.